 For those running in a Candidate Team of multiple candidates you cannot share the expense, but each candidate remains responsible for not exceeding the caps on spending and we will only reimburse individual candidates.

 The Union will reimburse an element of the spend after the results are announced and all receipts have been submitted.
-All receipts or acceptable proof of spend must be kept and submitted to the Deputy Returning Officer by the close of voting at XX:XX on X February.
+All receipts or acceptable proof of spend must be kept and submitted to the Deputy Returning Officer by the close of voting at 16:00 on 27 February.
 We will be unable to reimburse any candidates who do not supply us with receipts before this deadline.

 Candidates are responsible for ensuring that they have permission to post publicity or to canvass in specified areas.
 Any publicity that is deemed to break The Union’s equal opportunities policy will be treated very seriously.
 Candidates should also be aware that they are responsible for any activities carried out by their supporters and the publicity that they distribute on your behalf.